-The data link layer accepts data passed via dl_send, places the data into a data link frame, and sends the frame to the physical layer for transmission.
+The data link layer accepts packets passed via dl\send, places a packet into a data link frame, and sends the frame to the physical layer for transmission.
 The data link layer communicates with its peer server process over a two-way communications channel accessed through UNIX file descriptions (see the physical layer).

 Your data link layer must include the ability to handle arbitrary data streams and to emulate an error-prone channel.
-Thus, the data link layer must include considerations for data stuffing, buffering, retransmissions, checksums, and some form of flow control.
+Thus, the data link layer must include considerations for framing, data stuffing, buffering, retransmissions, checksums, and some form of flow control.
 Retransmissions will require a timer mechanism to detect transmission errors.

-You must implement a sliding window protocol (see the Tanenbaum Handout for details).
+You must implement a sliding window protocol (see the Tanenbaum handout for details).
 Whether Go Back N or Selective Repeat is used is a team design choice.
 However, you must plan on using a sender sliding window size of at least four frames.
-Conceptually, the data link layer buffers the data internally and allows the application to continue processing.
-If the caller attempts to transmit frames beyond the window size, the data link layer should block (and disable the application layer process) until space becomes available.
+Conceptually, the data link layer buffers the data frames internally and allows the application/network layer to continue processing.
+If the sender window becomes full of un-acknowledged frames, the data link layer must block (and disable the application/network layer entity) until frame buffer space becomes available.

-In the dl_recv functionality, a new data frame may arrive before the application layer actually calls dl_recv.
-Because frames must be processed when they arrive (otherwise you might ignore an acknowledgement), received data frames will have to queued.
-When dl_recv is called, it must check for the presence of data in the received queue.
+In the dl\recv functionality, a new data frame may arrive at the data link layer entity before the network layer actually calls dl\recv.
+Because frames must be processed when they arrive (otherwise you might ignore an acknowledgement frame), received data frames will have to queued.
+When dl\recv is called, it must check for the presence of data in the received queue.
 If none is present, it will have to suspend itself until an appropriate event occurs.
-As in Tanenbaum's discussion, the data link layer processes must respond to timeout, frame_arrival and frame_error events.
+As in Tanenbaum's discussion, the data link layer entities must respond to timeout, frame\arrival and frame\error events.